Instruments for recalibrating our common knowledge about the environment

 The project expanded its scale, from artworks to a platform - an agency for activation - Dusts Institute; to create new forms of public engagements and (not only virtual) interventions at public space in order to transform the otherwise static spectators to active participants.

 This notion took a leading role during the pandemic and created a foldable, interactive device that can collect airborne dusts on the place chosen by the individual participants.
-Dusts Catcher can be sent to local communities all around Europe and support them in questions related to the environment and how can art deploy tools to lift our view to another level of understanding to help us navigate ecological challenges in an open and inclusive way?
+Dusts Catcher can be sent to local communities all around the world and support them in questions related to the environment and how can art deploy tools to lift our view to another level of understanding to help us navigate ecological challenges in an open and inclusive way?